python/cpython/Doc/library/asyncio-protocol.rst

 Transports
 ==========

-Transports are classed provided by :mod:`asyncio` in order to abstract various kinds of communication channels.
+Transports are classes provided by :mod:`asyncio` in order to abstract various kinds of communication channels.
 You generally won't instantiate a transport yourself; instead, you will call a :class:`BaseEventLoop` method which will create the transport and try to initiate the underlying